KhronosGroup/SYCL_Reference/source/iface/event.rst

   template <typename Param>
   typename Param::return_type get_profiling_info() const;

-Queries this SYCL ``event`` for profiling information requested by the parameter ``Param``.
+Queries this ``sycl::event`` for profiling information requested by the parameter ``Param``.

 If the requested profiling information is unavailable when